bonsi/laravel-tracetag/README.md

 			Bonsi\TraceTag\TraceTagServiceProvider::class,
 			...

-* Some of the generators require an extra composer package:
+* Some of the generators require an extra composer package
 	* RandomInt: _no extra package required_
 	* Uuid4:

 			composer require ramsey/uuid@~3.0

+* Publish the configuration file
+	Get your own customizable config file if you want to change a setting:

+			php artisan vendor:publish --provider="Bonsi\TraceTag\TraceTagServiceProvider"

+	This will copy a customizable config file to ```config/tracetag.php```.

 ### Concepts
 - **Generator**: A class responsible for generating a TraceTag.
 Included: Uuid4 & RandomInt.
 - **Integration**: A class responsible for injecting the TraceTag into various other parts of your application.
 Included: a Monolog processor to add the TraceTag to your logs.

 ### Todo's:
-- [ ] Add middleware for adding a TraceTag as a header
+- [X] Add middleware for adding a TraceTag as a header
+- [X] Add a facade
 - [ ] Add tests
 - [ ] Add more generators
 - [ ] Add more integrations